junxit/us-congress-bills-113/metadata.md

 - 2014-02-28 — Placed on the Union Calendar, Calendar No. 277.
 - 2014-02-28 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-371.
 - 2014-02-28 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-371.
+- 2014-03-04 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-03-04 — Considered under suspension of the rules. (consideration: CR H2115-2122)
+- 2014-03-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2126.
+- 2014-03-04 — Mr. Whitfield moved to suspend the rules and pass the bill, as amended.
+- 2014-03-05 — Considered as unfinished business. (consideration: CR H2177-2178)
+- 2014-03-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 375 - 36 (Roll no. 98). (text: CR 3/4/2014 H2115-2119)
+- 2014-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 375 - 36 (Roll no. 98).(text: CR 3/4/2014 H2115-2119)
+- 2014-03-05 — The title of the measure was amended.
+Agreed to without objection.